TARGET CORPORATION (NYSE: TGT) - GuruFocus.com

 Did you lose money on investments in Target?
 If so, please visit Target Corporation Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, May 15, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Target Corporation (“Target” or the “Company”) (: TGT) between August 18, 2021 and May 17, 2022, inclusive (the “Class Period”).
+NEW YORK, May 22, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Target Corporation ("Target" or the "Company") (NYSE: TGT) between August 18, 2021 and May 17, 2022, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the District of Minnesota and alleges violations of the Securities Exchange Act of 1934.

-Target is a major retailer of five “core” product categories - apparel, food and beverage, essentials and beauty, home, and hardlines.
-These categories encompass a wide range of merchandise, such as school supplies, furniture, sporting equipment, and televisions.
-About one third of the products sold by Target are exclusive to the Company through private labels or owned brands.

 Plaintiff alleges that Defendants made materially false and misleading statements throughout the Class Period.
 Specifically, Plaintiff alleges that Defendants failed to disclose that: (i) Target's strategy for mitigating supply-chain constraints by over-ordering inventory had severely limited the Company's ability to timely respond to evolving consumer behavior; (ii) as a result, the purported "massive influx of insights" gained from the extraordinary heightened demand during the pandemic could not be leveraged by Target to react to rapidly changing trends; and (iii) as a result of Target's inability to timely react to changes in consumer trends, Target's sales declined and the Company was left with an overabundance of inventory, forcing Target to take large markdowns, and severely impacting the Company's financial results.